-River Narmada flows through the famous marble falls, narrows done and plunges into a waterfall so forcefully that it creates a bouncing mass of mist and results into the dhuandhar falls.
+River Narmada flows through the famous marble-like falls, narrows down and plunges into a waterfall so forcefully that it creates a bouncing mass of mist and results into the Dhuandhar falls.
 The plunges are so powerful that its uproar can be heard from a far-off distance.
-The hustle bustle of the waves over those marble stones mingled with the picturesque beauty and majestic ambience enchants every mortal around itself.
-Viewing platforms are constructed along the side to facilitate proper views.
+Viewing platforms have been constructed along the side to facilitate proper views.
 Make sure that you do not cross these railings.
 There lies a bed of white and grey marble rocks below the water that further enhances the whitish colour of the waterfall.
 The view is spectacular and the surroundings are always choc-a-bloc with tourists wanting to get a glimpse of the falls.

 No reviews yet